Limits of Logic #2: Undecidable Sets

 Also, the exercise is a bit of a word salad.
 Let's try:

-A set is decidable iff there is some such that for all and only .
+A set XS is decidable iff there is some sP such that sRd for all and only dX.

-If there is no such for some , then is undecidable.
+If there is no such sP for some XS, then X is undecidable.

-Show there is at least one undecidable set .
+Show there is at least one undecidable set XS.

 I believe this is a correct generic restatement of the exercise.
 A subset is decidable if it's the image of an element under some relation.
 So, a set being "undecidable" simply means that the relation we're considering does not pick out that subset as an image of any of its inputs.